 By Nancy Jo Adams

 All logos and/or photos are the property of the rightful owner and used within this writing as reference.
-See the copyright information in the photo caption for ownership.
-Per the guidelines of the Federal Trade Commission, the products reviewed in this published material is an endorsement and the writer may have been compensated by “in-kind” or monetary payment to review the product.
+Endorsement Disclosure: Per the guidelines of the Federal Trade Commission, the products reviewed in these product reviews is an endorsement and the writer may have been compensated by “in-kind” payment to review the product.